smxi/inxi/README.txt

 features, just fine tunings and bug fixes.
 And if you see one with 2.3.2, you will know that there is a new feature, almost, but not always, linked to one or more new line output items.
-Sometimes a fine tuning can be quite significant, like adding wayland support to -G/-S, sometimes it's a one line code fix.
+Sometimes a fine tuning can be quite significant, sometimes it's a one line code fix.

 ### EOF ###